Core concepts

 Chat

 Communication endpoints used for negotiation or contact with victims and affiliates.
-This includes web-based chat on Tor portals, Telegram channels, X/Twitter accounts, email and other messaging systems.
+Includes web-based chat, Telegram, X/Twitter, email and other messaging.

 Admin / Affiliates panel

-Administrative or affiliate-focused infrastructure that is not intended for public victim browsing.
-Typical examples: recruitment panels for affiliates, management portals for campaigns, internal status or payment pages.
+Administrative or affiliate-focused infrastructure not intended for public victim browsing.
+Recruitment panels, campaign portals, status pages.

 Relay / Mirror

-A technical copy of a group’s site (DLS, FS, chat portal, admin panel) accessible at a different domain or onion address.
-RansomLook tracks each relay or mirror as a separate location, with its own online/offline status.
+A technical copy of a group's site accessible at a different domain or onion address.
+RansomLook tracks each relay as a separate location with its own status.

 Slug

-Normalised name used internally to build URLs for a specific location of a group (for example a particular DLS, FS or chat endpoint).
-Slugs are used to create deterministic filenames and links.
+Normalised name used internally to build URLs for a specific location of a group.
+Used to create deterministic filenames and links.

 Private location

-A location (DLS, FS, chat, admin) that is stored in the database but intentionally not displayed to unauthenticated visitors.
-It is still used for scraping, monitoring and metrics.
+A location stored in the database but not displayed to unauthenticated visitors.
+Still used for scraping, monitoring and metrics.

 Data and metrics